Asus recently launched many new laptops in the Indian market, and some of them are available with the new Ryzen 4000 series processors.

 Copying 7.5 GB Data – PC 1 – 1.37 m – VivoBook – 1.35 seconds

 Adobe Premiere Pro Export Timings

-Adobe Premiere Pro is my other most used software as I love to edit videos, color grade them and add fancy titles.
-I prefer PC for video editing with more Ram and resources but the VivoBook is decent option if you want an ultra-book for some edits.
+Adobe Premiere Pro is my other most used software as I love to edit videos, color grade them, and add fancy titles.
+I prefer a PC for video editing with more Ram and resources but the VivoBook is a decent option if you want an ultra-book for some edits.

-Playback was not too choppy but the export took some time – most likely due to the lack of optimization for Adobe Premiere Pro for the Ryzen 4000 series at the moment.
-I think with future updates there will be improvement in performance.
+Playback was not too choppy, but the export took some time – most likely due to the lack of optimization for Adobe Premiere Pro for the Ryzen 4000 series at the moment.
+I think with future updates there will be an improvement in performance.

-Exporting a 5 minutes, 30 seconds – Full HD (1080P) Footage with color grading and text effects and some transitions –
+Exporting a 5 minute, 30 seconds – Full HD (1080P) Footage with color grading and text effects, and some transitions –

 Why not try to push this thin machine with some mean games with heavy graphics?
 Yup, I tried some of my favorite titles that I like to use when doing the gaming torture test.

 FPS on Demanding AAA Titles for Games